What Ayurveda can teach you about not being that mean person at gatherings

 - Ever met a friend or a cousin at a get together who perfectionist tendencies about how each wine glass should be kept drive you crazy?

-That…my friends…is Pitta Imbalance.
+That…my friends…is vitiated Pitta or Pitta Imbalance.
 Pitta is made up of fire and water elements.

-Learn to recognize people with high Pitta-dosha in your life
+Learn to recognize people with high Pitta imbalance in your life

 Know any Type-A, go getters who are bright, ambitious, hard-working, focused, diligent, always have the answers (or so they believe)?
 These are your typical Pitta-folks.